kiimmm/GenSCL/README.md

 Our proposed *Generalized Supervised Contrastive Loss* in `loss.py`  takes a tuple of `features` and a tuple of `labels` as the input, and returns the loss.
 If `labels` is one-hot encoded label, it degenerates to Supervised Contrastive Loss.

-By *Generalized Supervised Contrastive Loss*, we can seamlessly adapt Mixup/Cutmix and Knowledge Distillation to Supervised Contrastive Learning.
+By *Generalized Supervised Contrastive Loss*, we can seamlessly adapt Mixup/Cutmix and knowledge distillation to Supervised Contrastive Learning.

 ![ex](figures/ex.jpeg)